acuminous/filby/README.md

 <br/>
 With Filby you have a change log, comprising a sequence of reference data 'change sets'.
 Each change set is uniquely identified by an id, and typically bundles releated reference data changes (but again, doesn't have to).<br/>
 <br/>
 Like checking out a commit, your applications can use the Filby API to retrieve a desired set of reference data for a given change set id.
-You can also inspect the changelog to find which change set was in effect at a given point in time, and be notified when reference data you are interested in receives new updates.
+They can also inspect the changelog to find which change set was in effect at a given point in time, and be notified when the reference data they are interested in changes.

 ## Contents
 - [Introduction](#introduction)